-Projects: There will be approximately five programming projects during the semester.
-The due date for each project will be clearly stated.
+Projects: There will be five programming projects during the semester.
+The due date for each project will be clearly stated in class, on the project web pageschedule.
 Plan to start early since debugging systems code can take arbitrarily large amounts of time.
 Additionally, respect Murphy's rule and plan for your bus to run late, your personal computer to crash the afternoon of the due date, etc.

 For each group project, your group members will evaluate your contribution.
-If your median rating is an unsatisfactory or less for 3 or more projects, your final course grade will be reduced by a letter grade.
+If your average rating is Marginal or less for 2 or more projects, your final course grade will be reduced by a letter grade.

-All projects must be submitted using the turnin program.
+All projects must be submitted using Canvas.
 We will not accept assignments e-mailed to us.
 All projects are due just before midnight (11:59pm) on their due date.
-Projects are dated by the turnin system.
+Projects are dated by Canvas.

 Late Policy: You will have 4 slip days in 1 day units (that is, 1 minute to 24 hours late = 1 slip day, etc.) to use throughout the semester to extend project deadlines.
-However, you may only use two slip days on any particular project and you may use no slip days on the final project.
+However, you may only use two slip days on any particular project.
 Other than that, you may divide your slip days across the projects in any way you wish, subject to the 4 day total and the 2 day per project maximum.
 Slip days are to account for life circumstances and emergencies.
 Do not use your slip days frivolously.
 If you use all your slip days and then cannot turn in your project on time for any reason then you will receive a 0 for that project.

-In the case of group and pair programming, each member of the team must have enough slip to cover the submission of the project.
-So if the team submits the project 2 days late, each team member must have two slip days remaining to use and each team member will lose two slip days.
-Design documents are individual assignments, and so the student submitting the design document must have enough slip days to cover any deadline extensions and only that student will be docked slip days.
+In the case of group and pair programming, each member of the team must have enough slip days to cover the submission of the project code.
+So if the team submits the code 2 days late, each team member must have two slip days remaining to use and each team member will lose two slip days.
+Design documents are completed individually, and so the student submitting the design document must have enough slip days to cover any deadline extensions and only that student will be docked slip days.